-At least 10 dead, 50 labourers missing after blast in Punjab firecracker factory
+19 dead, 50 labourers missing after blast in Punjab firecracker factory

 The factory is located in Gurdaspur's Batala area and fire engines are currently at the spot.